wilzbach/storyscript/DOCS.md

 # Documentation

-> StoryScript is a language designed to orchestrate micro-services in a algorithmic program.
+> StoryScript is a language for orchestrating micro-services in a algorithmic program.

 ### Principles